PLTools/OCanren/doc/PPX.rst

 PPX syntax extensions
 =====================

+PPX syntax extensions could be used without camlp5.
+They are able to provide miniKanren-specific syntax for relations, generate types for logic and ground representation for user-defined types, and provide more convenience for testing relations.
+Camlp5 extension relies on PPX extension for genereation of types.
-PPX syntax extensions are not related to camlp5 and should be used, for example, if you want decent IDE support.
-Main extensions are compilable by ``make ppx``
+PPX extensions are compilable by ``make ppx``

 `ppx_repr`